Adding data with slots

 Slots are sections of a component that are meant for component instances to fill in with arbitrary content.
 They are like “holes” in a component.

-For example, a Button component may be responsible for the border / background / font color / etc., but it can be customized with any button content.
+For example, a Button component may be responsible for setting the styles for the border / background / font color / etc., but it can be customized with any button content.
 One Button can say “OK,” another “Cancel,” and another an icon alongside “Submit.”

 Usually slots have default content.
-The Button’s default slot might just be “Button text here.”
+In the example above, the Button’s default slot is just a text element with the content set to “Text”.

 To create a slot, right-click any element and choose “Convert To Slot.”
 This exposes a slot on the component that element belongs to.
 The element you converted becomes the default content for the slot.